ACCOMMODATIONS FOR EMPLOYEES

 In addition to web page accessibility, employees should also be aware of the importance of making documents such as Word docs and PDFs accessible to visually disabled users who use screen reader software to get contents of pages read aloud to them.
 This is especially needed for documents that are vital to students and employees.
 Microsoft Office has an accessibility checker included in all PC versions since Microsoft Office 2010.
 Adobe Acrobat Pro (available to all employees and faculty using district machines) has a Web Accessibility Wizard to help check and correct PDF documents for accessibility compliance.
 See the following pages for more information on how to make documents accessible.

 - Using Adobe Acrobat Pro DC to Make a Simple PDF Accessibile (PDF)

 SOFTWARE ACQUISITION ACCESSIBILITY POLICY

-Employees purchasing software for the District should consider the accessibility of the software.
-See the relevant provision in SRJC's purchasing general terms and conditions:
+Employees purchasing software for the District must consider the accessibility of the software.
+See this form to learn more about talking to a vendor about accessibility

 COMPLIANCE WITH AMERICAN DISABLITIES ACT